kmassada/kmassada.github.io/_drafts/legacy/2011-10-07-siri-talk-to-your-iphone-for-anything-you-need.md

 ---
 layout: post
-title: 'Siri: Talk to your iPhone for anything you need'
+title: "Siri: Talk to your iPhone for anything you need"
 date: 2011-10-07 18:59:00.000000000 -04:00
 categories:
 - Off Topic